Question From ( 51 To 100 )

 Explanation

+Seizures, Numbness, “Crawling Ants” Sensation: These symptoms are characteristic of hypocalcemia, which can occur due to hypoparathyroidism after a thyroidectomy.
+The parathyroid glands, which regulate calcium levels, can be inadvertently damaged or removed during thyroid surgery.
+Positive Chvostek and Trousseau Signs: These signs are clinical manifestations of hypocalcemia.
+Chvostek sign is the twitching of facial muscles in response to tapping over the facial nerve, and Trousseau sign is carpal spasm induced by inflating a blood pressure cuff above systolic pressure.
+Timing after Thyroidectomy: The onset of symptoms on the second day after thyroidectomy is consistent with the time frame in which hypoparathyroidism-related symptoms might become apparent.
+Hypoparathyroidism can result in low calcium levels, leading to neuromuscular irritability and the symptoms described.
 The other options (A, B, D, E) are less likely based on the specific combination of symptoms and the timing after thyroidectomy.
-Laryngeal nerve injury (A) might present with voice changes; residual manifestations of thyrotoxicosis (B) are less likely after thyroidectomy; thyrotoxic crisis (D) is characterized by hyperthyroidism symptoms; and hypothyroidism (E) would not typically present with seizures and positive Chvostek and Trousseau signs.
+Laryngeal nerve injury (A) might present with voice changes; residual manifestations of thyrotoxicosis (B) are less likely after thyroidectomy; thyrotoxic crisis (D) is characterized by hyperthyroidism symptoms; and hypothyroidism (E) would not typically present with seizures and positive Chvostek and Trousseau signs. |

 81. A 32-year-old woman complains of aching pain in her lower abdomen and intensified and painful menstruation.
 She has a history of 2 abortions and no childbirth.
 Objectively.
 The skin is pale, the abdomen is soft and painless, a tumor-like mass is palpable above the pubis.
 Bimanual examination shows that the body of the uterus is enlarged to 14 weeks of pregnancy, dense, mobile, and with an uneven surface.
 The appendages are not palpable.
-What is the most likely diagnosis in this case?
+What is the most likely diagnosis in this case?Ā

 A. Kidney tumor

-B. Ovarian cystoma
+B. Ovarian cystomaĀ

 C. Pregnancy

-D. Nodular uterine leiomyoma
+D. Nodular uterine leiomyomaĀ

 E. Endometriosis

-Answer: Nodular uterine leiomyoma
+Answer: Nodular uterine leiomyomaĀ

 Explanation